Persecution: Hindus

 Even in modern times, Hindus in Pakistan and Bangladesh have suffered persecution.
 Most recently, thousands of Hindus from Sindh province in Pakistan have been fleeing to India voicing fear for their safety.
 After the Partition of India in 1947, there were 8.8 million Hindus in Pakistan (excluding Bangladesh) in 1951.
-In 1951, Hindus constituted 22% of the Pakistani population (including present-day Bangladesh which formed part of Pakistan).
+In 1951, Hindus constituted 1.58% of the Pakistani population.
 Today, the Hindu minority amounts to 1.7 percent of Pakistan's population.